xrg/openerp-client-web/README.txt

 1. INTRODUCTION
 -------------------------------------------------------------------------------

-eTiny is the official web client of OpenERP developed by Tiny and Axelor.
+OpenERP Web is the official web client of OpenERP developed by Tiny and Axelor.
 It's built on TurboGears (http://www.turbogears.org).

 Features: